wheelhouseio/curriculum-github/AUTHORING.md

 # Content Authoring FAQ
 This is a brief, non-comprehensive, likely out-of-date document

+## Configurator Class
+The app uses the course-level `configurator_class` attribute to determine which, if any, configuration script IN THE CERTIFY APP to use during enrollment.

+This *HAS* to match a real class name in the `certify` repo or nothing will happen during the student enrollment process for this course

 ## Common Problems/Fixes

 ### IDs must be unique